-Retail and small SME customers
+Retail and MicroSME customers

-In 2013, the category of SME clients consisted of clients who do not qualify for inclusion into the Large and Middle Corporate clients and their annual turnover is less than EUR 3.3 million.
-These clients are managed by retail branches and their total credit exposure from loan-drawing is less than or equals EUR 1 million.
+The category of MicroSME clients consists of clients who do not qualify for inclusion into the Corporate and SME clients, their annual turnover is less than EUR 1.5 million and number of employees is 250 at the maximum.
+These clients are managed by retail branches and their total credit exposure from loan-drawing is less than or equals EUR 0.5 million (EUR 1 million for economically connected clients).